 But first, let’s review both of these major email permission approaches to ensure that we’re on the same page:

-- Single Opt-In (SOI) – This is a subscription process in which a new email address is automatically added to your mailing list, without the need for the owner of that email address to confirm conclusively that they willingly opted-in.
+- Single Opt-In (SOI) – This is a subscription process in which a new email address is automatically added to your mailing list, without the need for the owner of that email address to confirm conclusively that they are willingly opted-in.

 Now that the definitions have been clearly defined, let’s discuss some of the benefits and risks associated with each approach:

 - Benefits & Risks of SOI – This process helps maximize your email list growth, but can result in a higher deliverability risk.
-A poorly executed SOI is more likely to encounter higher spam complaints and, quite often, the engagement rates are much lower, meaning you email deliverability will suffer.
+A poorly executed SOI is more likely to encounter higher spam complaints and, quite often, the engagement rates are much lower, meaning your email deliverability will suffer.

 - Benefits & Risks of DOI – This process does minimize deliverability risks; however, it also results in a slower email list growth.
 A poorly executed DOI could result in a lower confirmation rate, potentially stifling your email list growth rate.